KaustubhPatange/Unofficial-Spotify-SDK/README.md

 ![CircleCI](https://img.shields.io/circleci/build/github/KaustubhPatange/Unofficial-Spotify-SDK/master)
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.kaustubhpatange/spotifyapi)

-The library provides a wrapper over **spotify-auth** api (which is a part of [official-sdk](https://github.com/spotify/android-sdk)) to handle _automatic authentication_ as well as to yield some certain routes provided by [web-api](https://developer.spotify.com/documentation/web-api/reference-beta/).
+The library provideps a wrapper over **spotify-auth** api (which is a part of [official-sdk](https://github.com/spotify/android-sdk)) to handle _automatic authentication_ as well as to yield some certain routes provided by [web-api](https://developer.spotify.com/documentation/web-api/reference-beta/).

 > _The library only includes spotify-auth library as a part of this sdk, for spotify-app-remote you need to add it manually._